E-Safety (Online Safety)

-E-Safety/Online Safety/Internet Safety are all terms used to describe the ability to act in a safe and responsible manner on the internet and other internet connected environments.
-This gives children an understanding of the potential risks and dangers that are associated with the internet.
+E-Safety, Online Safety and Internet Safety are all terms used to describe the ability to act in a safe and responsible manner on the Internet and other Internet-connected environments.
+This gives children an understanding of the potential risks and dangers that are associated with the Internet.

 How is E-Safety taught at Eaton Valley?

-In school, we use an internet filtering system to prevent children from accessing sites which may contain inappropriate content.
-Children also have no access to Social Media while in-school.
+Furthermore, in school we use an Internet filtering system to prevent children from accessing sites which may contain inappropriate content.
+Children also have no access to social media whilst in school.

 Key Stage 1

-We allow pupils through the guidance of the class teacher, to explore aspects of e-safety such as online identities, the importance of passwords and appropriate photographs; using search engines to research different topics; cyberbullying; how to interact with others online in a safe and secure environment.
+In addition to this, we allow pupils - through the guidance of the class teacher - to explore aspects of E-Safety such as: online identities and what information should be kept safe; potential dangers in the online world; the importance of keeping passwords safe; using age-appropriate search engines to research different topics safely; cyberbullying; digital footprints; how to seek help if they see something online that upsets them; and how to interact with others online, in a safe and secure environment.